 - Try posting on all non-cannabis directory sites.
 You can find a comprehensive list here.
 Some popular sites include:

-- Post to all cannabis directories and dispensary listing sites as we you – can keep your information including website and NAP data (name, address, phone number) perfectly consistent across all listings.
+- Post to all cannabis directories and dispensary listing sites as you can to keep your information including website and NAP data (name, address, phone number) perfectly consistent across all listings.
 Here are some popular sites to start, and we have a more full list here:

 Cannabis marketing is complicated – there are advertising regulations and ever-changing restrictions.
 Cannabis SEO, like PR, is a great way to get around many of the issues.
 Ranking high on search engines like Google and Bing helps to assure your potential customers know who you are and, in my experience as a business owner, has been one of the most impactful things for my company to increase online visibility.